 I’m a little shy when I first get into new things, as anyone might be.
 I don’t like to shout about something until I know I’m great at it.
 But I’ve found inspiration lately and a much-needed push to figure this whole photo thing out.
 Today, some things in Downtown Orlando (which totally doesn’t suck, by the way) caught my eye.

-First, this brick building caught my eye because of the way the light was hitting it.
+First, this brick building stood out because of the way the light was hitting it.
 The individual bricks looked like they were shining and the sky created a nice backdrop.
 Plus, I just love a good ol’ brick building in a downtown, urban environment.

 Then, I saw this balcony railing on Church Street that took me back to that ridiculous weekend spent in New Orleans with my sorority sisters.
 Plus, the light and overhanging plant were just right.